TVApro/GBCodonCounter/README.md

 It's easy.

+You need to download one of the files and use it.

+Amino_Counter is an old version for counting aminoacids in genome annotation Codon_counter is a new version, which counting both codons and aminoacids in genome sequences and annotations

 Just install Python 3, open .py file in IDLE or another IDE, read the instructions inside and work!